gmatteuc/Heart_failure_risk_prediction/README.md

 # Heart Failure Risk Prediction

 ## Project Overview
-This project focuses on analyzing clinical records of heart failure patients to identify key risk factors for mortality and predict survival outcomes.
-As a biomedical data science portfolio project, it demonstrates a complete workflow from Exploratory Data Analysis (EDA) and statistical testing to Machine Learning modeling and Survival Analysis.
+This project analyzes clinical records of heart failure patients to identify key risk factors for mortality and predict survival outcomes.
+Beyond building models, the aim is to demonstrate how data-driven tools can help clinicians identify high-risk patients earlier, support prioritization of care, and ultimately improve patient management.

+As a biomedical data science portfolio project, it showcases a complete workflow from Exploratory Data Analysis (EDA) and statistical testing to Machine Learning modeling and Survival Analysis, designed with realistic clinical decision support use cases in mind.

 The goal is to answer two main questions:
 1. **What are the most significant risk factors associated with heart failure mortality?**
-2. **Can we accurately predict patient survival using clinical features?**
+2. **Can we use routinely collected clinical features to accurately predict patient survival and stratify patients into meaningful risk groups?**

 Created by Giulio Matteucci in 2025 as a biomedical data science portfolio project.

 ## Dataset
 The dataset used is the **Heart Failure Clinical Records Dataset**.
 - **Source**: Kaggle (originally from UCI Machine Learning Repository).
-- **Size**: The provided file contains 5000 records.
-However, EDA reveals significant duplication that is adressed by deduplication.
+- **Size**: The provided file contains 5000 records; however, EDA reveals significant duplication that is addressed by deduplication.
 - **Target Variable**: `DEATH_EVENT` (0 = Survived, 1 = Deceased)
 - **Key Features**:
   - `age`: Age of the patient